 Conclusion

-We identified the presence or lack of a research culture as an overarching factor for driving or impeding research contributions from MENA and SSA.
+We identified research culture as an overarching influence on research contributions from MENA and SSA.
 We unveil an emerging conceptual framework, the TIMER-2C framework , that depicts and explains the relationship between factors associated with research productivity.
-This framework with its seven constructs can be a useful tool for evaluating local and global strategies to increase research output.
+This framework with its seven constructs can be a useful tool for guiding and/or evaluating local and global strategies to increase research output.
 We recommend further use of this framework to guide the design, implementation and evaluation of multi-pronged strategies to enhance research contributions from healthcare professionals in MENA, SSA, and other similar contexts.

 Article activity feed